Is the earth unique, or are there other planets supporting intelligent life?

 The Fermi Paradox

-Some scientists (including noted physicist Enrico Fermi) have argued that, if there were other civilisations ‘out there’, some of them would have developed faster than we have, and would have colonised earth by now, or at least contacted us.
+Some scientists (including noted physicist Enrico Fermi) have argued that, if there were other civilisations ‘out there’, some of them would have developed faster than we have, and would have colonised earth by now, or contacted us, or at least left some sign of their presence.
 But this hasn’t happened, and after decades of searching for signs of extra terestrial intelligence (e.g. by monitoring electromagnetic signals from space), no signs of any life have been found.
 So, it is argued, there is probably no-one out there.

 However calculations done by Forgan and Rice show that if there are other civilisations, they are likely to be either too far away to contact us, or not contemporary with ours because (they suggest) advanced civilisations probably don’t last very long.
 Other reasons have been raised suggesting that civilisation may be there but we are not aware of them.
 Some conspiracy theorists, some of them apparently credible observers, argue that we have been visited by aliens or UFOs but governments have hushed this up.